European Central Bank: History

-Early years of the ECB (1998–2007)
+Early years (1998–2007)

 The European Central Bank is the de facto successor of the European Monetary Institute (EMI).
 The EMI was established at the start of the second stage of the EU's Economic and Monetary Union (EMU) to handle the transitional issues of states adopting the euro and prepare for the creation of the ECB and European System of Central Banks (ESCB).
 The EMI itself took over from the earlier European Monetary Cooperation Fund (EMCF).

 The ECB formally replaced the EMI on 1 June 1998 by virtue of the Treaty on European Union (TEU, Treaty of Maastricht), however it did not exercise its full powers until the introduction of the euro on 1 January 1999, signalling the third stage of EMU.
 The bank was the final institution needed for EMU, as outlined by the EMU reports of Pierre Werner and President Jacques Delors.
 It was established on 1 June 1998 The first President of the Bank was Wim Duisenberg, the former president of the Dutch central bank and the European Monetary Institute.
 While Duisenberg had been the head of the EMI (taking over from Alexandre Lamfalussy of Belgium) just before the ECB came into existence, the French government wanted Jean-Claude Trichet, former head of the French central bank, to be the ECB's first president.
 The French argued that since the ECB was to be located in Germany, its president should be French.
 This was opposed by the German, Dutch and Belgian governments who saw Duisenberg as a guarantor of a strong euro.
 Tensions were abated by a gentleman's agreement in which Duisenberg would stand down before the end of his mandate, to be replaced by Trichet.

 Trichet replaced Duisenberg as president in November 2003.
 Until 2007, the ECB had very successfully managed to maintain inflation close but below 2%.

-The ECB's response to the financial crises (2008–2014)
+Response to the financial crises (2008–2014)

-The European Central Bank underwent through a deep internal transformation as it faced the global financial crisis and the Eurozone debt crisis.
+The European Central Bank underwent through a deep internal transformation as it faced the 2008 financial crisis and the European debt crisis.